Asymptotic boundedness and moment asymptotic expansion in ultradistribution spaces: Introduction

 In this article we study asymptotic properties of ultradistributions.
 Asymptotic analysis is an important subject in the theory of generalized functions and provides powerful tools for applications in areas such as mathematical physics, number theory, and differential equations.
 The theory of asymptotic behavior of generalized functions has been particularly useful in the study of Tauberian theorems for integral transforms.
 We refer to the monographs \cite{estrada2012distributional, stevan2011asymptotic, vladimirov1988tauberian} for complete accounts on the subject and its many applications.

 The asymptotic behavior of a generalized function is usually analyzed via its parametric behavior, mostly with respect to translation or dilation.
 The idea of looking at the translates of a distribution goes back to Schwartz \cite[Chapter VII]{Schwartz}, who used it to measure the order of growth of tempered distributions at infinity.
 Pilipovi\'{c} and Stankovi\'{c} later introduced a generalization, the so called \emph{S-asymptotic} behavior, and thoroughly investigated its properties for distributions, ultradistributions, and Fourier hyperfunctions.
-There are deep connections between S-asymptotics and Wiener Tauberian theorems for generalized functions \cite{pilipovic-stankovic93, pilipovic-stankovic94}.
-Our aim in the first part of this paper is to establish a counterpart of the main structural result from \cite{PropSasymp} (cf. \cite[Theorem~1.10, p.~46]{stevan2011asymptotic}) for S-asymptotically bounded ultradistributions.
-The S-asymptotics is defined via the asymptotic behavior of convolution averages of the ultradistribution and there are several ultradistribution spaces that were studied in \cite{dimovski2016, P-P-Vconv} and are closely related to these convolution averages.
-We point out that we shall work with much weaker assumptions than those employed in \cite{dimovski2016, P-P-Vconv,PropSasymp,stevan2011asymptotic} and this, in turn, requires using different technology.
-Our technique here is based upon exploiting mapping properties of the short-time Fourier transform (STFT) and is inspired by the recent works \cite{D-V-indlimultra,D-V-ConvSTFT,K-P-S-V2016}.
+There are deep connections between S-asymptotics and Wiener Tauberian theorems for generalized functions \cite{pilipovic-stankovic94}.
+In Section \ref{Section S-asymptotic boundedness} of this article we study the structure of S-asymptotically bounded ultradistributions; in fact, we discuss a counterpart of the main structural result from \cite{PropSasymp} (cf. \cite[Theorem~1.10, p.~46]{stevan2011asymptotic}) for S-asymptotic boundedness, which we prove to hold under much weaker assumptions than those employed there.